2022–23 North American winter: Seasonal summary

 On October 17, a minor early-season cold-core low impacted the Upper Peninsula of Michigan, with some areas receiving 12–18 in of snow, and over 30,000 customers losing power.
-This resulted in the heaviest October snow on record for Marquette, Michigan across a two day period.
+This resulted in the heaviest October snow on record for Marquette, Michigan across a two-day period.
 Over the next few days, cold air pushed south, breaking records in the Midwest and Deep South.
 For the first time in history, Tallahassee, Florida froze before Denver, Colorado.
 On November 4, a winter storm on the backend of a tornado outbreak led to a 100-car pileup in Denver forcing 6th Avenue to close.
 The crash led to 13 injuries, one of which was serious.
 In Amarillo, Texas, the temperature dropped to 35 F, allowing for rare early-season snowflakes.
 On November 9, a major winter storm struck North Dakota, leading to a pileup causing several injuries on Interstate 94.
 An intense lake-effect snowstorm produced massive snow accumulations, primarily situated in the Buffalo area, with the highest total of snowfall peaking 81.2 in in Orchard Park, New York.
 Prior to the Christmas holiday, another snowstorm occurred, which led to 106 deaths, 41 in the Buffalo area alone.
 On January 8, icy roads in Iowa led to a car crash, killing 2.
+On February 1, New York City finally picked up 0.4 in of snow, their latest date for first snowfall on record.
+That storm also dropped 0.3 in in Philadelphia and 0.2 in in Baltimore.
+Heavy snow resulted in Mesa Verde National Park being shut down for 3 days in mid-February.